Content Marketing:

 Product Content Marketing: UX & UI

-Working together with my Truist marketing partners, I focused on improving the user experience within the Truist customer journey.
+Working together with Truist marketing partners, I focused on improving the user experience within the Truist customer journey.

 My role specialized in targeting mobile & online banking adoption, as well as engagement and enrollment into the Bill Pay and Zelle products.